frank-zago/isp55e0/README.md

 series, such as the CH551, CH552, CH554, CH559 or CH579, through USB
 or serial port on Linux.

-When set in ISP mode, the chip creates a 4348:55e0 USB device, hence the name for that project.
+When set in ISP mode, the chip creates a 4348:55e0 or 1a86:55e0 USB device, hence the name for that project.

 A few similar tools exist for the CH55x series, but all appear